apacheignite/documentation/sql/dml.md

 ##Transactional Support

-Presently, DML is not transactional.
-If a DML operation is executed as a part of an Ignite transaction then it will not be enlisted in the transaction and will be executed right away.
+Presently, DML supports the atomic mode only meaning that if there is a DML query that is executed as a part of an Ignite transaction then it will not be enlisted in the transaction and will be executed right away.
 [block:callout]
 {
   "type": "success",
-  "body": "Once Apache Ignite SQL Grid is empowered with MVCC, DML will become fully transactional.
+  "body": "Once Apache Ignite SQL Grid is empowered with MVCC, DML operations will be enlisted in distributed transactions.
 MVCC development is tracked in [this JIRA ticket](https://issues.apache.org/jira/browse/IGNITE-3478).", "title": "Multiversion Concurrency Control (MVCC)"
 }
 [/block]